Skoles27/JumpingUp/README.md

 # JumpingUp
  Android game made with Unity.
-The game was developed during the course on Unity
+The game was developed during the course on Unity.